“Remote selling is here to stay.”

 To take your remote selling organization to the next level you must embrace an omnichannel approach to prospecting, which includes digital and video for sales.
 If your sellers lack the skills to create more sales conversations from digital and video engagement, then I would argue, it’s time they acquire them.

-Vengreso has developed a 10-step digital sales program that won the Gold Stevie® Award for Best Sales Training Product of the Year in 2019 AND 2020.
+Vengreso has developed a 10-step digital sales program that won the Gold Stevie® Award for Best Sales Training Product of the Year in 2019, 2020, AND 2021.
 Our 10-step program combines live instruction with on-demand learning and live coaching.
-Learn more by clicking the image below.
+Learn more by clicking here.